-Municipalities were will be asked to submit a single application in response to the MRP Program NOFA for access to Program funds.
-After Municipalities have been awarded funds and completed their Individual Municipal Planning activities, these Municipalities will move forward with the Regional Planning component.

-Applications for Individual Municipal Planning Activities were applications are to be submitted no later than the Application Due Date stated in the Schedule Section of the MRP Program NOFA.
-Responses to the NOFA submitted after the deadline will would not have not be been accepted and funds will would not have been be guaranteed if a Municipality does did not go through the Application processed, evaluated, and awarded in the order in which they are received.
-Submissions will be performed through the MRP Program Application Portal at www.cdbg-dr.pr.gov.
+Municipalities were asked to submit a single application in response to the MRP Program NOFA for access to Program funds.
+Applications for Individual Municipal Planning Activities were to be submitted no later than the Application Due Date stated in the Schedule Section of the MRP Program NOFA.
+Responses to the NOFA submitted after the deadline would not have been accepted and funds would not have been guaranteed if a Municipality did not go through Application process.